About This Course

-- Evidence that your undergraduate degree is accredited by the PSI or BPS (see bps.org.uk) or
+- Evidence that your undergraduate degree is accredited by the Psychological Society of Ireland (PSI) or the British Psychological Society (BPS) or

 - Evidence from the BPS that they consider your undergraduate degree to be equivalent to a PSI/BPS accredited degree, in terms of granting you eligibility for graduate membership of the society.

-- A second class honours grade one degree is required.
-Consideration will be given to second class honours grade two (level 8 degree) candidates, where for example an applicant has relevant work experience or has performed impressively in another Master’s degree acceptable to the School selection committee.
+- A second-class honours grade one degree is required.
+Consideration under Recognition of Prior Learning (RPL) will be given to second class honours grade two (level 8 degree) candidates, where for example an applicant has relevant work experience or has performed impressively in another Master’s degree acceptable to the School selection committee.
 In such cases, the applicant should set out the grounds upon which they wish to be considered in the supplementary statement and/or interview.